The latest version of RefWorks offers an exciting and intuitive way to collect, share, and cite research.

 - As part of the authorization process, RefWorks prompts you to log in to your legacy account.
 Enter your credentials and select Login.

-- Delete the missing references from your document, save the document, close the document, reopen it and try upgrading the document again.
+- If the upgrade is still not successful, delete the missing references from your document, save the document, close the document, reopen it, and try upgrading the document again.

 If you continue to experience problems, contact your administration or RefWorks Tech Support for assistance.